 Our team follows care guidelines that are proven to get patients home more quickly after spine surgery.
 The guidelines include a specific plan for pain management and getting out of bed to walk shortly after surgery with the help of physical therapists.

 The care guidelines are carried out by a specialized pediatric spine care team that includes nurses, anesthesiologists, surgeons and physical therapists.
 Getting kids out of bed sooner after surgery gets their muscles moving, helps their breathing, and decreases pain and stiffness.

-Most patients are permitted to resume all sports and activities after their first checkup with the spine surgeon about one to two months after surgery.
+Most patients can resume all sports and activities after their first checkup with the spine surgeon about one to two months after surgery.
 Our goal is to help children return to their normal life as soon as possible.
-Our spine surgeons use techniques that provide very strong fixation of the spine which allows patients to return to sports and activities sooner.
+Our spine surgeons use techniques that provide very strong fixation of the spine, which allows patients to return to sports and activities sooner.

 Our spine team in the Orthopedics Institute tracks the length of each patient's stay for spine surgery at Children's Colorado.
 The data is reviewed quarterly and updated on this website on an annual basis.

 Preventing surgical site infections after a spinal fusion operation is one of the most important safety measures we take to protect your child.

 A spine wound infection is an infection that can occur if germs (bacteria) get into the surgical wound.
 An infection may cause problems in a patient's recovery if not prevented.

 Our spine team at Children's Colorado is committed to improving outcomes for patients who have spine surgery.
 A patient who gets this type of wound infection might have to be readmitted to the hospital to treat the infection, which is why we work so diligently to prevent it.